Caounee/portfolio/README.md

 ## About me

-For over a year I have been working on individual development in testing.
-I worked in the retail industry for several years, where I developed skills in customer service, project management, and problem-solving.
-I am confident that this valuable knowledge and experience will be useful in taking on new challenges and growing as a professional tester.
+I am passionately and actively developing my career by combining experience in sales with skills in software testing.
+For several years, I worked as a salesperson, where I learned effective customer communication, time management, and problem-solving.

-I am meticulous, conscientious and ready to take on new challenges.
-My previous experience has taught me communication, flexibility and the ability to thrive in a dynamic environment.
-Now, I want to use these skills to work with a team, focus on details, and deliver high-quality software.
+Now, I am focusing on software testing, gaining knowledge and hands-on experience in identifying and reporting bugs.
+I am committed to continuously improving my skills and expanding my knowledge to deliver the highest quality in my work.

-If you are looking for a tester full of enthusiasm and commitment, feel free to reach out.
-Currently, I am diligently expanding my knowledge of SQL and JavaScript.
-Soon, I plan to start learning test automation.
+I am driven by a desire for excellence, precision, and determination in achieving goals.
+I am open to new challenges and eager to take on tasks that allow me to grow professionally.

 ## Projects